Family Educational Rights & Privacy Act (FERPA)

 FERPA and Virtual Instruction

-One-on-one communications between students and their instructors/advisors can be challenging in a virtual environment.
+One-on-one communications between students and a school official can be challenging in a virtual environment.
 Often times, information that needs to be shared might include the student’s academic performance or other personally identifiable information (PII), which are all protected under the Family Educational Rights and Privacy Act (FERPA).
 It is important to secure these communications as much as possible.
 FERPA protected data should never be sent via email or social media, as this is not a secure method of transmitting sensitive data.
 For more information, please visit the following web page: https://www.registrar.iastate.edu/resources/policies/ferpa---sharing-student-information--pii-

 Notification of Rights Under FERPA